Asola Bhatti Wildlife Sanctuary: Bandwari waste-to-energy plant and landfill

 Bandhwari landfill and waste plant has been causing environmental pollution.
 A waste-to-energy plant on which govt has already spent INR300 crore is being expanded with another INR400 crore with two of sand mine pits to be used for dumping the untreated toxic waste, this has caused serious environmental threat to the sensitive ecology.

 In 2017, National Green Tribunal (NGT) asked the Central Pollution Control Board (CPCB) to the test the groundwater sample near Bandhwari plant as the landfill site has a stream of dirty black water pollution the aquifers and leeching in to the forest in the area which is known to discharge industrial waste and construction debris in the Aravalli forests along the roads in Gurugram-Fridabad area.

 Water scarcity

 Haryana side of Gurugram-Faridabad Aravalli hill forests lack availability of water due to which wild animals are not seen there much.
 Government of Haryana used drones for aerial survey and dug 22 ephemeral pits in 2018 to store the rain water which become dry during the summer months.
 In January 2019, govt announced the plan to make the pit perennial by connecting those with pipeline from the nearby villages.

 Official denial of presence of wildlife

 Human activity, such as unplanned urbanization and polluting plants, also pose a great threat.
 There is often reluctance and denial on part of the government officials of the presence of wildlife such as leopard so that the forest land can be exploited and opened up for the intrusive human development.

+Invasive Species

+The sanctuary is affected by the invasive species of Prosopis Juliflora and Lantana Camara.
+Accruing to a Wildlife Institute of India report in 2026, Prosopis Juliflora alone cover about 63.48% of the sanctuary and forest accounts for only 18.83%.